Pause and ask some questions before you reach a conclusion on machine translation vs human translation.

 How Machine Translation complements Human Translation: Points to Consider

-- Yes, you may have a good army for brand-localisation experts in those war rooms.
+- Yes, you may have a good army for brand localization experts in those war rooms.
 But why spend human resource’s time and bandwidth for simple tasks like determining the native language of a given document, or source-to-target translation – all that which algorithms can detect and do automatically?

 - Why not use statistical engines for what they are worth?

-- Tools are ready and instant to apply when the document or communication in question needs immediate action and not necessarily a precise one: Like gleaning the gist of a message or informal/casual communication.
+- Translation and localization tools are ready and instant to apply when the document or communication in question needs immediate action and not necessarily a precise one: gleaning the gist of a message or informal/casual communication.
 So why waste human energy there?

 - Sophistication of tools can bring in new levels of speed and multi-lingual communication powers to the portfolio